rustykatz/Untitled-bot-game/README.md

 | ---- | ------- | ------------ |
 | N/A | 1.0 | N/A |

-1) Please install/ use the version of Unity specified in Build Dependencies
+1) Please install or use the version of Unity specified in Build Dependencies
-2) Download/ Fork this this repo
+2) Download or fork this this repo
 3) Open Unity and navigate to the project folder
 4) Select and open project folder titled "Untitled-bot-Game"
 5) Once Unity is open: